 Nurture – how our beliefs filter our beliefs

-Although we are making rapid advances in modifying genes and diagnosing conditions in unborn children, we are quite limited in taking control of them.
-Much of Critchlow’s argument is within the “nurture” category.
+Although scientists are making rapid advances in modifying genes and diagnosing conditions in unborn children, they are quite limited in taking control of them.
+Much of Critchlow's argument is within the “nurture” category.
 As mentioned above, she confronts claims that neuroplasticity make us much more nurturable, not only by parents but by ourselves in later life.
-Although, in theory, our brains are very malleable – humans are born with much of the wiring in their brains still to be completed – the way this wiring process takes place is nevertheless determined by the the environment a child grows up in and the behaviour of those surrounding him or her.
+Although, in theory, our brains are very malleable – humans are born with much of the wiring in their brains still to be completed – the way this wiring process takes place is nevertheless determined by the environment a child grows up in and the behaviour of those surrounding them.
 Parents, in subtle ways, pass down behaviours and beliefs to their offspring.

 The insight that I think will stay with me having read the book is the role our beliefs play in determining how we perceive reality – in other words, new beliefs are filtered by existing beliefs.
 Our core beliefs are to a greater or lesser extent determined for us (by parents, religious communities, school, social setting) so we may not be as free in our thinking as we like to believe.
 Taking into account how keen our brains are to take cognitive shortcuts to save energy, and the amount of effort it takes to rewire those belief systems, we all tend to make questionable decisions based on the beliefs that have been passed down to us, sometimes through several generations.

 There are probably limits to just how freely we can think – but at least being honest about this gives us the chance to broaden our horizons, know our limitations and seek external support.